tiy-curtissimo/learning-angularjs-with-timely/04-creating-the-application.md

 # Getting Started: Create an AngularJS Application

 AngularJS has a specific way to define an application called a **module**.
-We then use that module to register all of the other stuff we create so that the application knows where to get stuff to render in the SPA or use to get data or use to make some pretty formatting.
+You then use that module to register all of the other stuff you create so that the application knows where to get stuff to render in the SPA or use to get data or use to make some pretty formatting.